flipbook-labs/flipbook/docs/contributing.md

 You can also run `rojo build` with the `--watch` flag while developing so that the plugin gets rebuilt when changes are made.
 Once rebuilt, simply reload to a new Baseplate for the changes to take effect.

+## Using flipbook to develop flipbook

+flipbook is made up of Roact components, each of which has a story file.
+This means you can use flipbook itself for developing it.

+Once you have flipbook built you can make the following changes to have the internal storybook shown in the sidebar:

+1. In the Studio settings turn on "Plugin Debugging Enabled"
+2. Edit `constants.lua` and set `IS_DEV_MODE = true`.
+Make sure not to commit this change.

+Then load a new Baseplate and open the flipbook plugin to view the stories

 ## Testing

 While developing, you should also be writing unit tests.
 Unit tests are written in `.spec.lua` files.
 You can see examples of this throughout the repository's codebase.